wasineer-dev/braid/README.md

 #### Requirement
 Require a Python >= 3.5 installation.
 Since it depends on some packages that can be tricky to install using pip (numba, numpy, ...), we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads).
 In case you are creating a new conda environment or using miniconda, please make sure to run `conda install anaconda` before running pip, or otherwise the required packages will not be present.

-In addition if you obtain the code from the development branch, you will need to install the package [statsmodel](https://www.statsmodels.org/stable/index.html).
-We now use [Tensorflow](https://www.tensorflow.org/install) when GPU is available.
+In addition if you obtain the code from the development branch, we now use [Tensorflow](https://www.tensorflow.org/install) when GPU is available.

-The develop branch contains experimental code which has not been well tested.
-We're still working on an efficient implementation for large dataset like BioPlex 2.0 or BioPlex 3.0.
-We got good results runnning on datasets with fewer than 4,000 proteins.
+The develop branch contains an implementation for large dataset like BioPlex 2.0 or BioPlex 3.0.
+We now have good results runnning on datasets with fewer than 4,000 proteins as well as on large human datasets with more than 10,000 proteins.

 #### Input file
   (-f) a CSV file containing a list of bait-preys experiments.
 The first protein at the beginning of every line is a bait protein.